-- The deduction for state and local sales taxes; - The \$250 above-the-line deduction for certain expenses of teachers; - The above-the-line deduction for qualified tuition and related expenses; - The deduction for mortgage insurance premiums treated as qualified interest; - The exclusion of up to \$2 million (\$1 million if married filing separately) of discharged principal residence indebtedness from gross income; - The exclusion for employer-provided mass transit and parking; and - The credit for construction of energy efficient houses. - Research and experimentation credit (Sec.
-41); - Work opportunity tax credit (Sec.
-51); - Increase in expensing to \$500,000 and in expanded definition of property (Sec.
-179); - Bonus depreciation (50% depreciation deduction under Sec.
-168(k)); - Exceptions under Subpart F for active financing income (Sec.
-953(e) (10)); - The special 100% gain exclusion for qualified small business stock (Sec.
+- The \$250 above-the-line deduction for certain expenses of teachers; - The exclusion for employer-provided mass transit and parking; - Research and experimentation credit (Sec.
+41); - Increase in expensing to \$500,000 and in expanded definition of property (Sec.
+179); - Exceptions under Subpart F for active financing income (Sec.
+953(e)(10)); - The special 100% gain exclusion for qualified small business stock (Sec.
 1202); - The reduction in S corporation recognition period for built-in gains tax from 10 years to 5 years (Sec.
-1374(d)); and - The 15-year straight line cost recovery for qualified leasehold property, qualified restaurant property, and qualified retail improvements (Sec.
-168(e)(3)(E)).
+1374(d)); - The 15-year straight line cost recovery for qualified leasehold property, qualified restaurant property, and qualified retail improvements (Sec.
+168(e)(3)(E)). - The enhanced charitable deduction for contributions of food inventory; - Tax-free distributions for charitable purposes from individual retirement account (IRA) accounts of taxpayers age 701/2; - The basis adjustment to stock of S corporations making charitable contributions of property.